 The Positive Psychology Podcast

 Anyone who can put together a positive psychology rap is worth spending a little time listening to.
-Kristen Truempy calls it Kintsukuroi – which is the Japanese art of repairing broken pottery.
+Kristen Truempy calls it Kintsukuroi – the Japanese art of repairing broken pottery.

 We use positive psychology tools and exercises to help us mend the broken pieces that invade our thoughts and infect our actions.
 The rap aired June 2, 2019, and is two minutes of rolling insight.

-It is a fun and informative podcast with most episodes just under an hour.
+It is a fun and informative podcast with most episodes just under an hour long.
 Truempy completed an MS in applied positive psychology at the University of East London.

 Nothing Much Happens

-Sleep is essential to well-being and flourishing.
-No list of positive psychology podcasts is complete without one podcast whose purpose is to help us sleep better.
+Sleep is essential to wellbeing and flourishing.
+No list of positive psychology podcasts is complete without one podcast with the purpose of helping us sleep better.
 Each episode is a bedtime story for grown-ups in which “nothing much happens, you feel good, and then you fall asleep.”
 This has got to be one of the best show descriptions ever created.